GabrielGrimberg/Advanced-Algorithms/README.md

 - What's important is that we can model the whole map of the world with the help of a directed graph and basically this is exactly what's happening behind **Google Maps**.

 ## Dijkstra Algorithm
-- It can handle **positive** edge wegiths.
+- It can handle **positive** edge weights.
 So the edge between two edges must be greater than zero.
 - It can find the shortest path from A to B, but it is able to consturct a shortest path tree as well which defines the shortest path from a source to all the other nodes.
 So we are able to calculate the shortest passed three at once and then we can use the shortest path tree from a given source, the disadvantage is that if the soruce has changed, for example we have caluclated to get from Dublin to Cork, but if we are standing at Galway then we are not able to reuse this shortest path tree as the starting point has changed.
 - So we can reuse the shortest path tree but if the source has changed then we have to recalculate it.
 - This is asymptotically the fastest known single-source shortest-path algorithm for arbitary directed graphs with unbounded non-negative weights.